1362.1 - Regional Statistics, New South Wales, 2000

 Which area has the least crime in NSW?
 How many children have been immunised?
 How many families use child care?

-New features in the publication this year include post-school qualifications and social indicators.
+The publication contains information down to local council level.
+New features this year include post-school qualifications and social indicators.

 Old favourites brought together from a range of ABS sources include: area, population, births and deaths, building statistics, hotels and motels, local council financial data, labour force and educational attainment data, disability, health, crime, education and training and child care.